Why You Should Trust Me

 The Necessary Features

-There are a great number of HDR programs available, and they vary quite a bit in terms of capability and ease of use.
+There are a great number of HDR programs available, and they vary in terms of capability and ease of use.
 Here’s the list of criteria we used when evaluating each program and selecting our winners:

 Are the tone mapping options comprehensive?

-This is the most important aspect of a good HDR program, because in order to be saved, your 32-bit HDR image usually needs to be tone-mapped into a standard 8-bit image format.
+This is the most important aspect of a good HDR program because your 32-bit HDR image usually needs to be tone-mapped into a standard 8-bit image format.
 You should be able to have complete control over how the tones in the different source images are combined into your final image.
-Does it align images properly?
-Unless you’re shooting your series of bracketed images with a tripod, there’s usually a small amount of variation between each of the frames.
-When merging the images, your HDR program should be able to correct for these small discrepancies automatically, or you’ll wind up with a very unappealing series of edge overlaps in certain parts of the image.

 Does it do a good job at deghosting?

-Of course, your camera might not be the only thing moving over the course of a bracketed set of images.
-Wind, waves, clouds and other subjects can shift enough during a burst shot that they are impossible to automatically align, resulting in what are known as ‘ghosts’ in the HDR world.
+Your camera might not be the only thing moving over the course of a bracketed set of images.
+Wind, waves, clouds, and other subjects can shift enough during a burst shot that they are impossible to automatically align, resulting in visual artifacts known as ‘ghosts’ in the HDR world.
 A good HDR program will have reliable automatic deghosting options with a precise level of control over how they are applied to your image.

 Is it fast and responsive?